klausbayrhammer/poker-croupier/README.md

 Another important rule is fair play: no one should try to exploit weaknesses of the framework, or deliberately inject back doors into its source code.
 Also - with some notable exceptions listed below - no team should use any pre-written code.

-As with any code retreat like event: provide a free lunch but avoid pizza.
+As with any coderetreat like event: provide a free lunch but avoid pizza.

 ### Notes on the usage of 3rd party code and fair play